 \subsection{Organization}

 The rest of this paper is organized as follows.
 We begin with a high-level description of our approach to establish corrected product formulas and an overview of our main results in \cref{sec:overview}.
 In \cref{sec:correctors}, we develop several customized correctors for standard product formulas of low orders and elaborate our established correctors for high-order standard product formulas applicable to both perturbed and non-perturbed systems.
-There, we also discuss the advantage of correctors for a broad class of structured systems. \cref{sec:yoshidaPFs} covers the correctors we establish for the product formulas based on Yoshida's method.
+There, we also discuss the advantages of correctors for a broad class of structured systems. \cref{sec:yoshidaPFs} covers the correctors we establish for the product formulas based on Yoshida's method.
 We elaborate in \cref{sec:compile} our approach for compiling the correctors and present compilations for various correctors we develop.
 Our numerical simulations for comparing the performance of corrected and non-corrected product formulas are presented in \cref{sec:numerics}.
-We conclude by discussing our results in \cref{sec:discussion}.
+We cover our hardware implementations in \cref{sec:hardware} and conclude by discussing our results in \cref{sec:discussion}.